RickWeber/100-days-of-code/r1-log.md

 The model is simple right now, but it should basically work.
 What I need to do next is figure out the data collector.

+### R1D12 - 2020-08-10

+Took Sunday off.
+I think I'll let that be the norm.
+It's good to have a head clearing day.

+Alright, I've got a couple plan updating methods.
+I'm assuming that agents want to maximize the sum of squared production.
+For the individual plan update (when there's no trade to be had), choose one good at random, and see what happens to the utility function (which is just the dot product of production).
+I'm going to rename that method utility to avoid confusion later on.

+Alright, I've got a slightly wonky implementation set up.
+It's just about ready to take for a spin!
+But first let me wrap my head around what I've got:

+A market with N agents and K goods and some size.
+Agents produce some of the goods, possibly move, then attempt to trade.
+If they don't trade successfully, they increase their chance of moving, then either move or produce again--but only a fraction of a day's production.

+That's a bit more complexity than necessary, but it shouldn't mess things up too much right now.
+And later on I can make it tuneable.

+My produce and move methods seem fine (though I don't know how well move() will work in a 1 pixel world).

+I think my day_trade() method forces their hand.
+I should give agents an out if they don't gain from trade.
+But I can do that later.

+I also think agents will end up with infinite quantities of each good as it currently stands.

+I've been struggling against a list comprehension that doesn't want to sum.
+Ultimately I just (for now) put in a for loop.
+Got through that.
+Sorted some other bugs.
+And I've got something that will (basically) run!

+It's not there yet, but it's doing something.
+Plan for tomorrow: write up the abstract and start outlining the paper.